Northern Thai pork belly curry

 - 4 garlic cloves

-- 15g shrimp paste
+- 15g shrimp paste (from Asian grocers and selected supermarkets)

 - 1 tbs curry powder